-5.3.3.
-Wrapping material shall be plastic or other material that will protect the textiles from inadvertent environmental contamination.

-5.3.4.
-During packaging, textiles shall be handled as little as possible to prevent soiling or contamination.
+- 5.3.3.
+Wrapping material shall be plastic or other material that will protect the textiles from inadvertent environmental contamination. - 5.3.4.
+During packaging, textiles shall be handled as little as possible to prevent soiling or contamination. - Policies and procedures - Observation of practices - 5.3.5.

-5.3.5.
 The wrapping material or the cart must be securely closed during transport to the customer.